-Having a co-signer with higher credit scores on your loan may help you get approved more easily.
-After you improve your own credit, you may be able to remove the co-signer from your loan if you refinance.
+Having a co-signer with higher credit scores on your loan may help you get approved more easily or get a better interest rate.

-If you haven’t found a rate that works for you, continue looking.
-Credit Karma Auto can help with this by showing your estimated loan term, interest rate and monthly payment amount across lenders.
+If you haven’t found a rate and loan terms that work for you, continue looking.
+Credit Karma can help by showing your estimated loan term, interest rate and monthly payment amount across lenders.

 Which credit score is used for car loans?